-Our Board of Directors is currently comprised of the following four members: Warren B. Kanders, Michael A. Henning, Donald L. House and Nicholas Sokolow.
+Our Board of Directors is currently comprised of the following six members: Warren B. Kanders, Michael A. Henning, Donald L. House, Susan Ottmann, Nicholas Sokolow and James E. Walker III.

-During fiscal 2020, the Board of Directors held 13 meetings, and acted by unanimous written consent in lieu of a meeting two times.
-During fiscal 2020, all of the directors then in office attended 100% of the total number of meetings of the full Board of Directors, and all of the directors then in office attended 100% of the total number of meetings of the Committees of the Board of Directors on which they served.
-The Company does not have a formal policy as to Board of Directors attendance at our Annual Meetings of Stockholders.
-All of the members of our Board of Directors attended last year's virtual Annual Meeting of Stockholders, which was held on June 3, 2020.
+During fiscal 2021, the Board of Directors held 11 meetings, and acted by unanimous written consent in lieu of a meeting four times.
+During fiscal 2021, all of the directors then in office attended 100% of the total number of meetings of the full Board of Directors, and all of the directors then in office attended 100% of the total number of meetings of the Company does not have a formal policy as to Board of Directors attendance at our Annual Meetings of Stockholders.
+All of the members of our Board of Directors who served as directors during fiscal 2021 attended last year's virtual Annual Meeting of Stockholders, which was held on June 2, 2021.